 - Drop remaining batter by teaspoonfuls over caramel layer; carefully swirl brownie batter with a knife.

-- Bake 35-40 minutes longer or until a toothpick inserted near the center comes out with moist crumbs (do not overbake).
+- Bake for 35-40 minutes or until a toothpick inserted near the center comes out with moist crumbs (do not overbake).
 Cool on a wire rack.
 Yield: 2 dozen.